Institute for Orthodox Christian Studies: History and vision

+reconfigured Wesley House on Jesus Lane, being now based at 31 Jesus Lane CB5 8BJ.

 In 2013 the institute acquired its own premises in Palamas House on Chesterton High Street, Cambridge.
-Prior to this it was based in rented quarters at Wesley House, a Methodist theological college in Jesus Lane, Cambridge.

 Organisation and administration

 As a pan-Orthodox foundation, the institute is not maintained by any one branch of the Orthodox Church.
 It is supported by donations from a number of educational trusts and benefactors.

 Biannual meetings of company members elect the chairman and directors.
 The directors also serve as trustees of the charity.
 The directors select a treasurer and a secretary for the company and appoint the principal, to whom is entrusted the day-to-day management of the institute with the advice of an executive committee of the board comprising the principal, the chairman of the board and the treasurer.
 Since 2012 the institute has also had a president, who is appointed by the Orthodox Episcopal Assembly for Great Britain and Ireland and serves as a liaison between the institute and the Assembly of Bishops.
-The first appointed president was Metropolitan Kallistos Ware, who is acting today.
+The first appointed president was Metropolitan Kallistos Ware.